-- The definition of rough sleeping - The role of the count coordinator and the verifier - Any local arrangements for recording detail of individual people sleeping rough (DLUHC only require the single figure and demographic data) and support/accommodation options on the night - Safety considerations, as listed above, including any COVID-19 risks and adjustments
+- The definition of rough sleeping. - The role of the count coordinator and the verifier. - Any local arrangements for recording detail of individual people sleeping rough (MHCLG only require the single figure and demographic data) and support/accommodation options on the night. - Safety considerations, as listed above.

-Please also refer to the coordinator's briefing notes in the Forms & Resources section of the Rough Sleeping Snapshot Estimates Toolkit 2022 online.
+Please also refer to the coordinator's briefing notes in the Forms & Resources section of the Rough Sleeping Snapshot Estimates Toolkit online.